medyagh/pdebug/README.md

 - Filters stack traces to list function calls only in YOUR package.
 - Hide extra information (pointer addreses and machine readable arguments).
+- Easier to Click through line by line in your IDE to see the flow of the code.

 ### Usage